druckenclam/reactjs101/Ch01/react-ecosystem-introduction.md

 	`Gulp` is a Frontend Task Runner.
 Frontend engineering entails a lot of repetitive tasks, such as making bundles, utlification, transpilation of LESS into CSS, transcompilation of ES6+.
 Manually doing those tasks is tedious and inefficient.
 By using Task Runner such as [Grunt](http://gruntjs.com/) and Gulp, it is simpler and more efficient to manage those tasks.
 Gulp uses pipeline, a more straightforward method than that of Grunt.
 We will focus on Gulp int this book.

 ## ESLint
 [ESLint](http://eslint.org/) is a linting utlity for JavaScript and JSX, aiming to improve code quality.
-It's pluggable, with rules can be configured in `.eslintrc`. 目前主流的檢查規則會使用 Airbnb 所釋出的 [Airbnb React/JSX Style Guide](https://github.com/airbnb/javascript/tree/master/react)，在使用上需先安裝 [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) 等套件。
+It's pluggable, with rules can be configured in `.eslintrc`.
+The most popular linting rules are used by Airbnb[Airbnb React/JSX Style Guide](https://github.com/airbnb/javascript/tree/master/react), which requires installation of [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb).

 ## React Router
 [React Router](https://github.com/reactjs/react-router) is a popular React Routing library， It maps URLs to components, which is quite useful for single page applications.